-In Q3 and Q4 2019, the National Bank of the Republic of Kazakhstan arranged the Assets Quality Review (AQR) of the banking sector of the Republic of Kazakhstan.
+In Q3 and Q4 2019, the National Bank of the Republic of Kazakhstan arranged the Assets Quality Review (AQR) of the banking sector of the Republic of Kazakhstan (the review results were announced in February 2020).
 The AQR scope included the 14 largest banks covering 87% of the total assets in the banking sector and 90% of the loan portfolio of the sector.
 To ensure the review transparency and objectivity the NBRK engaged an international consultant and independent audit companies for the AQR.
 The AQR was made in line with the European Central Bank methodology as well as Kazakhstan laws on accounting and prudential regulation.